rkhidesh/100-Days-Of-Code/Log.md

 ## Day 27

 ### Today's progress:
 I'm diving into Python's GUI.
-Its similar to C# so its not so bad so far.
+It's similar to C# so It's not so bad so far.

 ### Thoughts:
 Practice, practice, practice.